Deriving Planetary Masses from Moon Orbits

 m = T_M / T_S | Moon’s month as fraction of Earth’s year | 0.07480133 |

-a_M · μ≈ 4,670 km — Earth’s wobble around the Earth-Moon barycenterm≈ 7.5% — fraction of Earth’s heliocentric orbit completed during one lunar month
+The product is the Earth-Moon barycentric wobble × orbital phase fraction during one lunar orbit: a_M · μ ≈ 4,670 km is Earth’s wobble around the Earth-Moon barycenter; m ≈ 7.5% is the fraction of Earth’s heliocentric orbit completed during one lunar month.
+For Earth-Moon-Sun, Δa = 349.37 km.

 What this formula honestly is

-3 · μ · m ≈ ½ · m² → μ ≈ m / 6In our solar system, μ = 0.01215 and m = 0.0748, so μ/m = 0.162 ≈ 1/6.16 — the relation μ ≈ m/6 holds to within ~3%.
+3 · μ · m ≈ ½ · m² → μ ≈ m / 6In our solar system μ = 0.01215 and m = 0.0748, so μ/m = 0.162 ≈ 1/6.16 — the relation μ ≈ m/6 holds to ~3%.
 This is what makes the two forms numerically equivalent.

-So Δa = a_M · μ · m is a clean re-parameterization of Hill-Brown’s ½·m² correction using two physically meaningful inputs (mass ratio × period ratio) instead of m² and a rational coefficient.
+So Δa = a_M · μ · m is a clean re-parameterisation of Hill-Brown’s ½·m² correction using two physically meaningful inputs (mass ratio × period ratio) instead of m² and a rational coefficient.
 It is not a new physical law — it is a useful shorthand that exploits a numerical relation specific to our system.
-If μ/m were significantly different (e.g., a hypothetical Moon with twice today’s mass), the simple 3·μ·m form would not give the right correction; one would have to use the underlying α₂·m² from lunar theory.
+If μ/m were significantly different (e.g., a hypothetical Moon with twice today’s mass), the simple 3·μ·m form would not give the right correction; one would have to use the underlying α₂·m².
+The model uses this re-parameterisation because all three factors are observed quantities the model already tracks, and the agreement with JPL DE440 (~4 ppm) is well within the precision floor of any Kepler-from-Moon-orbit derivation.

-3. The Earth-Moon Computation Chain
+3. The Earth-Moon computation chain

 Inputs